al3xandr3/al3xandr3.github.io/_posts/2011-02-05-weight-loss-predictor.md

 Now using Monte Carlo methods lets simulate the future based on the weight changes that happened since start of diet.

-Because its going to use weight changes by day we need to do some trickery to fill in the missing days and calculate the changes for every single day.
-The idea for filling in missing days is: if we have only day1=81 and day3=80, then we calculate that day2=80.5, because in 2 days we see a diference of 1, then per day is 0.5.
+First we need to do some trickery to fill in the missing days and calculate the changes for every single day.
+The idea for filling in missing days is to interpolate between the known days and fill in the missing values.
+Eg: day1=81 and day3=80, we set day2=80.5.

-We can confirm(prove) that this calculated assumption is a good one, by later comparing the simulation on data with all days filled in against the same data with some removed days in the middle, and confirm that results are the same.

 So lets get the weight(kg) change(delta), for every day: